bartbutenaers/node-red-contrib-onvif-nodes/README.md

 ### Snapshot images

+Remark: to be able to run the example flow, some manual interventions are required:
++ The node-red-contrib-image-output should be installed, to show the snapshot image in the flow editor.
++ Select an available profile from your Onvif device via the 'search' icon!
+Indeed the resolution of the snapshot image depends on the **profile** specified in the node's config screen, e.g. there might be a profile that offers JPEGs with resolution 640x480.
++ In the first flow the username and password (of the Onvif config node) should be repeated in the httprequest node.

 The action ***getSnapshotUri*** returns the URL that can be used for retrieving a snapshot image from the camera.
 That URL could be passed to a HttpRequest node to fetch the snapshot image:

 ![Media snapshot](/images/onvif_media_snapshot_http.png)